A generalization of Alperin fusion theorem and its applications: Introduction

 As an application of the above theorem, we obtain another class of $p$-groups which are strongly resistant.

 \begin{corollary} Let $P$ be a $p$-group of odd type such that $\Omega(P)\leq Z(P)$.
 Then $P$ is strongly resistant in saturated fusion systems. \end{corollary}

-We think that Theorem \ref{main thm A} has a potential to generalize many theorems whose proofs rely on Alperin fusion theorem.
-Therefore, it may have further applications beyond those presented here.
-The following Corollary of Theorem \ref{main thm A} is worth to state separately, which generalizes the Frobenius $p$-nilpotency theorem in finite groups.
+We believe that Theorem \ref{main thm A} holds significant potential for generalizing numerous theorems whose proofs are based on the Alperin fusion theorem.
+As such, it may have applications that extend beyond those discussed in the current work.
+An interesting corollary of Theorem A, which merits separate mention, is the generalization of the Frobenius $p$-nilpotency theorem in finite groups.
+This corollary exemplifies the broader implications and reach of Theorem \ref{main thm A}, highlighting its potential for further developments in the study of group theory.

 \begin{corollary}[A general version of Frobenius $p$-nilpotency theorem] Let $G$ be a group and $S\in Syl_p(G)$, and $D$ be a strongly closed subgroup in $ S$ with respect to $G$.
-Then $G$ is $p$-nilpotent if and only if $N_G(U)$ is $p$-nilpotent for all $U\leq D$ such that $C_D(U)\leq U$.
+Then $G$ is $p$-nilpotent if and only if $N_G(U)$ is $p$-nilpotent for all $U\leq D$ such that $C_D(U)\leq U$. \end{corollary}